-The supporting experimental evidence for a lower energy value of D-tagatose was considered at Draft Assessment (Attachment 5).
+The FSANZ Guidelines have been used as the basis for calculating the energy value of D-tagatose, with the supporting experimental evidence for these calculations considered at Draft Assessment (Attachment 5).
 The metabolisable energy factor for D-tagatose is best reflected by a value of 11 kJ/g.
-It is therefore recommended that this energy factor be inserted into Table 2 of subclause 2(2) of Standard 1.2.8.
+Table 2 of subclause 2(2) of Standard 1.2.8 will be amended to include this energy factor.